IsyFact/isyfact.github.io/README.md

 - **Node.js & npm**: For running Antora and managing JavaScript dependencies.
 You should use a version manager (i.e. [nvm for Windows](https://github.com/coreybutler/nvm-windows) or [nvm for Linux/macOS](https://github.com/nvm-sh/nvm)), or you can install both manually for your OS.
 Please use at least the latest LTS version.

 ## Local Testing and Development
-The playbook at `antora-playbook-local.yml` provides an environment to test your feature branches against the online documentation.
+The playbook at `antora-playbook-local.yml` provides a local environment to test your feature branches against the online documentation.
 It features all active development branches and the latest release tags of all repositories which contain documentation.

 All you have to do is add your feature branches to the playbook, run `npm install`, followed by `npm run build:local`.